stdlib-js/stdlib/docs/style-guides/git/README.md

 ## Overview

 Commits should be clearly documented for how they affect consumers of and contributors to this project.
-To this end, we adhere to the [Conventional Commits][conventional-commits] specification, which details structured commit messages for clarifying the impact of each commit.
+To this end, the project adheres to the [Conventional Commits][conventional-commits] specification, which details structured commit messages for clarifying the impact of each commit.

 ## Motivation